jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 kernel as rich output.
 See :ref:`file-and-output-formats` for more information.

-To navigate the user interface, JupyterLab offers :ref:`keyboard shortcuts <shortcuts>` and the ability to use key-maps from vim, emacs, and Sublime.
+To navigate the user interface, JupyterLab offers :ref:`customizable keyboard shortcuts <shortcuts>` and the ability to use key-maps from vim, emacs, and Sublime.

 JupyterLab is served from the same